easy-smpc/easy-smpc/README.md

 ## Prerequisites

-EasySMPC requires [Java](https://adoptopenjdk.net/), at least in version 13.
+EasySMPC requires [Java](https://adoptopenjdk.net/), at least in version 14.
 The Java runtime is bundled in our Installer package.
+Moreover, to use EasySMPC in automated mode, an e-mail account is required, which is accessible via SMTP and IMAP from the system executing EasySMPC.

 To compile the app from source in addition to the Java JDK the [Maven build system](https://maven.apache.org/) is required.